 To expedite settlement, use pre-death planning: update beneficiary designations, establish TOD deeds where appropriate, maintain payable-on-death accounts, and keep a clear inventory of assets and documents.
 Post-death actions that accelerate settlement include promptly locating estate documents, notifying financial institutions, assembling creditor information, and considering simplified statutory procedures where eligible.
 Engaging experienced counsel early helps file correct affidavits or summary petitions and avoid technical defects that cause delays.
 Proactive documentation and frequent plan reviews ensure that smaller estates move through efficient, non-probate paths whenever the law permits.

-The Law Firm of Jeffrey Burr focuses on estate planning and probate services for Southern Nevada clients, providing Revocable Living Trusts, Asset Protection Trusts, Last Will and Testament drafting, Health Care Directives, Powers of Attorney, and probate services as core offerings.
+The Jeffrey Burr Law Firm focuses on estate planning and probate services for Southern Nevada clients, providing Revocable Living Trusts, Asset Protection Trusts, Last Will and Testament drafting, Health Care Directives, Powers of Attorney, and probate services as core offerings.
 The team approach leverages multiple attorneys to customize solutions and address probate avoidance, asset protection, and business succession challenges specific to Nevada law and recent legislative changes.

 The firm’s consultative process typically begins with an asset inventory and goals discussion, followed by recommendations that may include Revocable Living Trusts or Asset Protection Trusts, according to each client’s priorities and risk profile.
 Implementation services include drafting documents, coordinating funding steps, advising on trustee and fiduciary selection, and maintaining document updates in response to law changes like SB 404.
 This personalized workflow helps ensure instruments are properly executed and funded to avoid probate, reduce administration risk, and protect family objectives over time.
 Ongoing maintenance and periodic plan reviews help keep strategies current with changes in family circumstances and Nevada law.